TnTech-ECE/Spring2024-Base-Modular-Robot/Documentation/Experimental Analysis/Experimental Analysis.md

 Expected: Each motor should have 0±0.5 V across it and the processors should be on after the emergency stop button is pressed.

-See Testing Data -> EmergencyStop.md for the table with the trial data.
+See [EmergencyStop.md](https://github.com/lchapman42/Control-Sensing-Wireless-Charging-Robot/blob/main/Documentation/Experimental%20Analysis/Testing%20Data/EmergencyStop.md) for the table with the trial data.

 Outcome: The ten trials of testing met the expectations.